TheArjunAgarwal/haskell2025/chapters-typ/ch04_tuples.typ

 Thus, the intersection of two different types will always be empty and doesn't make much sense anyway.

-Therfore, no intersection operation is defined for types.
+Therefore, no intersection operation is defined for types.

 == No @definition_of_union of Types